Product Reviews: Kitchenaid Stand Mixer and Pasta Maker Attachments

 I tried a batch of plain egg pasta.
 This recipe, as well as several others, comes with the pasta maker attachments.
 The recipe called for just one tablespoon of water, but that resulted in an extremely dry dough that wouldn’t really stick together well.
 The tips section said to add water a bit at a time until it was the proper consistency, which I did.
 I ended up adding 3 more tablespoons of water.

 The entire process of making the dough takes exactly 2 1/2 minutes.
 Very easy, although I still wasn’t sure if I had elastic bands or real pasta at this point.

 The next step is to knead the dough by hand for just a minute, which I did.
 Then you let the ball of pasta rest covered by a tea towel for about 20 minutes.
 Just enough time to get a light and easy pasta sauce started.

 Now to rolling out the dough.
 I have two separate pasta maker attachments, one to roll out sheets of dough and the other to cut it into fettucine.
+See them here.
 The attachments are extremely easy to use and just take a few seconds to attach.
 Simply uncover the plug that is on the front of the mixer’s “nose” and plug the attachment into it.
 There is a screw on the side that you tighten to make sure it is held steady.

 Here is where I really learned a lot about the Kitchen Aid mixer pasta attachment.
 It kneads the dough for you!
 I divided the dough into smaller sections than they called for in the instructions because I wanted to make small test batches.